astropy/astropy/docs/table/indexing.rst

   sorted ``Table``.
 * `~astropy.table.SCEngine`, a sorted list engine using the `Sorted Containers
   <https://pypi.org/project/sortedcontainers/>`_ package.
-* `~astropy.table.FastRBT`, a C-based red-black tree engine.
-* `~astropy.table.FastBST`, a C-based binary search tree engine.
 * `~astropy.table.BST`, a Python-based binary search tree engine.

-Note that FastRBT and FastBST rely on the bintrees dependency; without this dependency, both classes default to `~astropy.table.BST`.
 The SCEngine depends on the ``sortedcontainers`` dependency.
 The most important takeaway is that `~astropy.table.SortedArray` (the default engine) is usually best, although `~astropy.table.SCEngine` may be more appropriate for an index created on an empty column since adding new values is quicker.